rahulhayaran/voyabot/README.md

 pip install -r requirements.txt --user
 ```

+Note that if the following command fails, you should try to use `pip3` instead of `pip`.

 4. Create a file called `parameters.py` and fill it up with the appropriate information.
 An example is provided below
 ```python
 # LinkedInBot